antfriend/antfriend.github.io/a32_mega_ttdb.md

 **In TootTootTerminologyDB.md** (@LAT12.9LON77.6, Toot Links): "A TTDB file can be stored on a filesystem, synced to IPFS, printed on paper, and typed back in from the paper."
 This is the TTE engineering commitment to substrate independence: the coordinate is the identity; the medium is incidental.

-**Mega synthesis**: Substrate independence is the engineering consequence of umwelt-anchored addressing (mega @LAT20LON0).
+**Mega synthesis**: Substrate independence is the engineering consequence of umwelt-anchored addressing ([Umwelt as Universal Primitive](lat20lon0)).
 When an address is derived from a coordinate rather than from a server-issued UUID, it outlives any particular storage technology.
 This is why TTDB record IDs are immutable (TTDB-RFC-0004) — the pattern must be more durable than the medium that currently carries it.
 The bioelectric field makes the same choice: bind the pattern to voltage topology, not to molecular identity.

 ---